Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 Washington State Stats and Trends

-- Washington State has covered the spread on one occasion this year.
+- Washington State has one win against the spread in four games this season.

-- The Cougars have covered the spread once this year when underdogs by 7.5 points or more (in two chances).
+- The Cougars have been underdogs by 7.5 points or more two times this season and covered the spread once.

-- Washington State's games this year have gone over the total in one out of four opportunities (25%).
+- Washington State's games this season have hit the over on one of four set point totals (25%).

-- This season the Cougars have turned the ball over nine times, five more than the Golden Bears' takeaways (4).
+- The Cougars have turned the ball over nine times this season, five more turnovers than the Golden Bears have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.